nextapps-de/mikado/README.md

 Alternatively of using the `npx mikado-compile` you can also compile templates during runtime.

-> If a page has set a `Content-Security-Policy` (CSP) header field, using the inline compiler has disadvantage when not configure `script-src 'unsafe-eval'`.
+> If a page has set a `Content-Security-Policy` (CSP) header field, using the runtime compiler has disadvantage when not configure `script-src 'unsafe-eval'`.
 It is recommended to use the Mikado native compiler, which is CSP-friendly and also can optimize your templates more powerful.

-The inline compiler uses the performance optimized `inline` strategy for every task, you can't switch it.
+The runtime compiler uses the performance optimized `inline` strategy for every task, you can't switch it.
 The compiler property flag `cache="true"` or `cache="false"` on a template root is not supported, therefore you can't use 2 of the most performant strategies.
 But they are just slightly faster, so this shouldn't be an issue.

-Those features aren't supported by the inline compiler:
+Those features aren't supported by the runtime compiler:

 - `cache="true"` or `cache="false"` on a template root
 - using any other compiler strategy than `inline`